What is RPO (Recovery Point Objective) ?

 Disaster Recovery RTO RPO or Business Continuity RTO RPO is very important for a Business Recovery time needed to recover if a disaster seemed to happen.
 Time needed for Business data recovery is RTO.
 This can be minutes to hours depending on where the DR Site is located and backups are located.

-If a Database server just died.
+If a Database server just died then comes into play is database rto rpo.
 Time needed to bring it up and running again?
 If the answer is one hour then the Recovery Time Objective is one hour.

 For more information please read my post here.

-Some of the methods to make sure Disaster Recovery RTO and RPO is covered fully are SQL Server Full backup, Differential backup, SQL Server Transaction log backups, physical server backup, server backup using any other backup application and cloud virtual server backup etc. Only way to make Business Continuity RTO RPO are covered is to do test Restores from time to time.
+Some of the methods to make sure Disaster Recovery RTO and RPO is covered fully are SQL Server Full backup, Differential backup, SQL Server Transaction log backups, physical server backup, server backup using any other backup application and cloud virtual server backup etc. Only way to make Business Continuity RTO RPO are covered is to do test Restores from time to time for database rto rpo.